Mystics earn 1st trip to WNBA Finals, beating Dream 86-81

 “Wow,” coach Mike Thibault said.
 “We’re here because we’re persistent, we’re resilient and we play together.”

 The Dream led 71-69 with just under 7 minutes remaining but suddenly went cold at the worst time of a turnaround season.
-Washington seized the lead with a 9-0 run and survived a desperation 3-pointer by Tiffany Hayes, earning a spot in the Finals against either Seattle or Phoenix.
-Those teams tipped off in their own Game 5 about the time the final horn sounded in Atlanta.
+Washington seized the lead with a 9-0 run and survived a desperation 3-pointer by Tiffany Hayes, earning a spot in the Finals against Seattle.

 Delle Donne was held to 14 points, far below the 24.7 she was averaging in the series despite missing Game 3 with a knee injury.
 She did make a big jumper with 1:41 remaining, and sealed the victory with four straight free throws in the closing seconds.